BYU-PRISM/hale-trajectory/README.md

 ```
 pip install gekko jsonpickle
 ```
-If you would like to use the results viewing dashboard, you will also need to install [Dash](https://plot.ly/products/dash/).
+If you would like to use the results viewing dashboard locally, you will also need to install [Dash](https://plot.ly/products/dash/).

 ```
 pip install dash==0.27.0  # The core dash backend